adobe-type-tools/opentype-spec-drafts/varchintguide.md

 ### The Private DICT {-}

-Two subtables of two different tables define the association between a GID and a Private DICT.
-The first is the FontDICTSelect subtable of the 'CFSH' table, which, with one exception, is checked first.
+Two subtables of two different tables define the association between the GID of a VARC composite and a Private DICT.
+The first is the FontDICTSelect subtable of the 'CFSH' table, which is checked first.
 If the GID is not mapped there, the mapping falls back to the FontDICTSelect subtable of 'CFF2'.

-The exception case is if the two FontDICTSelect mappings overlap for a GID and both the CFF2 glyph and the VARC glyph with that GID have non-empty content.
-In that case the FontDICTSelect subtable from 'CFSH' is used for the VARC glyph while the FontDICTSelect subtable from CFF2 is used for the CFF2 glyph.
+Note that rendering a CFF2 component of a composite glyph will typically require data from both the component's Private DICT and the composite's Private DICT.
+The former is always stored in the CFF2 table and mapped by the CFF2 FontDICTSelect subtable, and may contain `Subrs` and `vsindex` operators needed to desubroutinize and resolve any `blend`s.
+The composite PrivateDICT can be in either the CFF2 table or the CFSH table and defines the composite glyph's "Blue" parameters and standard stem sizes.
+(When a VARC composite loads data from the CFF2 component with the same GID, tne FontDICTSelect mapping in CFSH will typically need to overlap with that of the CFF2 table for that glyph.)

 Fonts that conform to the specification will map all GIDs to at least one Private DICT, but if a mapping is missing the client should use FontDICT index